 Contractually Obligated To Be Your Wedding DJ

-Over the past several months as threat of COVID-19 continues to lessen it's grip on the wedding industry, I've been getting contacted more and more by future clients who have taken the time to read about me before looking at the price.
+Over the past several months as the threat of COVID-19 continues to lessen it's grip on the wedding industry, I've been getting contacted more and more by future clients who have taken the time to read about me before looking at the price.
 More and more modern brides and grooms have taken notice at my approach as a wedding DJ, where when you book me, you WILL get me as your wedding DJ.
 Only the most professional wedding vendors will provide a detailed contract for you to sign with their services.
 Read over your contract with a fine tooth comb and ask questions if you should have any.
 When modern brides and grooms sign a contract with me, I take it very seriously because you have spent thousands of dollars to make sure this day is the best possible and most memorable.

 About a month ago, I was contacted by a bride whose wedding DJ had cancelled on her.
 On the contact form, it says she had found me by way of a "vendor referral".
 When we spoke on the phone, she told me who her former wedding DJ was and I had not heard of this guy.
 Apparently he decided to cancel on this bride and groom because his wife was having a baby.
-While it's difficult to put myself into this guys shoes, it's my belief that it was poor planning to book any weddings around the due date of his wife.
-Not being married, I've certainly not been in this situation, but he could planned things much better to avoid a cancellation.
+While it's difficult to put myself into this guys shoes, it's my belief that it was poor planning to book any weddings around the due date of the baby.
+Not being married, I've certainly not been in this situation, but he could have planned things much better to avoid a cancellation.
 To be honest with you, I was a little weirded out that any wedding DJ who would bail on a client would bring my name into their negative situation.
 While it might look like a friendly referral to them, I am VERY particular who I associate with in this oversaturated wedding industry. <--For more information about why the wedding industry is oversaturated, click on this link.
 Even though this bride appeared to be "understanding" he was cancelling to be with his wife, this is NOT acceptable behavior by any serious wedding DJ.